JuliaPreludes/Try.jl/README.md

 sometimes simply impossible.
 This is also not idiomatic Julia code which typically delegates output type computation to the compiler.
-Futhermore, the benefit of type-stabilization is at the cost of loosing the opportunity for the compiler to eliminate the success and/or failure branches.
+Futhermore, the benefit of type-stabilization is at the cost of loosing the opportunity for the compiler to eliminate the success and/or failure branches (see [Success/failure path elimination](#successfailure-path-elimination) above).
 A similar optimization can still happen in principle with the concrete `struct` approach with the combination of (post-inference) inlining, scalar replacement of aggregate, and dead code elimination.
 However, since type inference is the main